qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Solutions:

 - Use reference counting and interior mutability (previously mentioned).
 This is **recommended when there are many different types of components and you want to add new types easily** (like in GUI).
-- Use ID/handle to replace reference (elaborated later).
+- Use ID/handle to replace borrow (elaborated later).
 This is **recommended when you want more compact memory layout, and you rarely need to add new types into data** (suitable for data-intensive cases, can obtain better performance due to cache-friendliness).

-## Use handle/ID to replace reference
+## Use handle/ID to replace borrow

 Data-oriented design: